 Salicylic acid acts as an exfoliator by softening, and even dissolving keratin, a protein that acts as a building block in the skin’s structure.
 While other compounds can be exfoliating as well, it is much more difficult to clean the skin from all the dead skin cells if keratin remains unaffected.

 But by softening up keratin, which acts as some sort of skin glue, salicylic acid makes exfoliation much more easy and effective.
-This also helps with the reduction of wrinkles and discoloration, since restoring the epidermis makes the skin produce more collagen to regenerate itself.
+This also helps with the reduction of signs of aging, such as wrinkles and discoloration, since restoring the epidermis makes the skin produce more collagen to regenerate itself.

 As we mentioned above, when a skin pore or a hair follicle becomes clogged by dirt, dead skin cells, or sebum (skin oil), it becomes bulgy and discolored and is called a comedone.
 There are very good reasons why salicylic acid is one of the best ways to get rid of comedones.
 But oftentimes, if neglected, comedones can become the main reason for acne inflammation too.
 A comedone can remain covered by the epidermis which makes it closed (forming a whitehead) or become clogged so much that the clogging material is in open contact with the air (which makes it a blackhead).